-Focused clinical experiences, dedicated teaching and mentorship and a unique scope of research opportunities combine to distinguish the Partners Healthcare Geriatric Psychiatry Fellowship program as outstanding training for academically-oriented geriatric psychiatrists.
-During the course of our program, a strong foundation is built through a variety of outpatient clinical experiences in neuropsychiatry, psychotherapy, and psychopharmacology in a variety of settings:
+Focused clinical experiences, dedicated teaching, mentorship, and a unique scope of research opportunities combine to distinguish the Geriatric Psychiatry Fellowship program as outstanding training for academically-oriented geriatric psychiatrists.
+During our program, a strong foundation is built through a variety of outpatient clinical experiences in geriatric neuropsychiatry, psychotherapy, and psychopharmacology in a variety of settings:

 - Long-term care and nursing home facilities

-Fellows participate in supervised clinical rotations drawing on the resources of the four participating institutions to develop competencies in the care of geriatric patients delivered throughout the full range of clinical settings.
+Fellows participate in supervised clinical rotations drawing on the resources of the Harvard Medical School System and affiliated academic medical centers and institutions to develop competencies in the care of geriatric patients delivered throughout the full range of clinical settings.
 All clinical work occurs during weekday business hours on a schedule consistent with ACGME standards.
-There are no required nights, weekend or holiday on-call times.
+There are no required nights, weekend, or holiday on-call times.
 The fellow’s clinical responsibility for patients is supervised by board-certified geriatric psychiatrists and clinical coverage is available when the fellow is unavailable.

 - Longitudinal outpatient clinic (Psychotherapy and psychopharmacology)

 - Option to participate in Optimum Care Committee

 - Inpatient Geriatric Psychiatry (Late life illness and advanced dementia units)